Paul von Hindenburg: Breaking the trench stalemate

 Operation Michael began on 21 March.
-The first day's reports were inconclusive, but by day two the Germans knew they had broken through some of the enemy artillery lines.
+The first day's reports were inconclusive, but by day two, the Germans knew they had broken through some of the enemy artillery lines.
 But the encirclement failed because British stoutness gave their V Corps time to slip out of the targeted salient.
 On day four, German forces moved on into the open country, and the Kaiser prematurely celebrated by awarding Hindenburg the Grand Cross of the Iron Cross, a medal first created for von Blücher.
 As usual, Hindenburg set objectives as the situation evolved.
 South of the salient, the Germans had almost destroyed the British Fifth Army, so they pushed west to cut between the French and British armies.
-However, they advanced too slowly through the broken terrain of the former Somme battlefields and the ground devastated when withdrawing the year before, and because troops stopped to loot food and clothing, and the Allies maintained a fluid defensive line, manned by troops brought up and supplied by rail and motor transport.
+However, they advanced too slowly through the broken terrain of the former Somme battlefields and the ground devastated when withdrawing the year before, and because troops stopped to loot food and clothing, the Allies maintained a fluid defensive line, manned by troops brought up and supplied by rail and motor transport.
 Hindenburg hoped the Germans would get close enough to Amiens to bombard the railways with heavy artillery, but they were stopped just short, after having advanced a maximum of 65 km.
 Hindenburg also hoped that civilian morale would crumble, because Paris was being shelled by naval guns mounted on rail carriages 120 km away, but he underestimated French resilience.

 The Allied command was dismayed.
-French headquarters realized: "This much became clear from the terrible adventure, that our enemies were masters of a new method of warfare. ...
+French headquarters realized: "This much became clear from the terrible adventure, that our enemies were masters of a new method of warfare [...]
 What was even more serious was that it was perceived that the enemy's power was due to a thing that cannot be improvised, the training of officers and men."